Post-Incorporation Compliances under Companies ACT 2013

 Name Board

-The company is required to affix a board with its name painted on the same along with the address of its registered office outside every place of business or office at which it is carrying the business.
+The company is required to affix a board with its name painted on it, along with the address of its registered office, outside every place of business or office where it is carrying on business.

 Company Seal

-A company seal is a round seal bearing name of the company and a seal bearing the name of the company, which also includes the name authorized signatory.
-This has become optional as per Companies Amendment Act, 2015 and all such documents required affixing the common seal may now instead be signed by two or one directors and also the company secretary of the company.
+A company seal is a round seal bearing the company’s name and a seal bearing the authorized signatory’s name.
+As per the Companies Amendment Act, 2015, this has become optional, and all such documents required to be affixed with the common seal may now instead be signed by two or one director and also the company secretary.

 Letterhead